Jon-Burr/RDFAnalysis/doxygen/markdown/Scheduler.md

 Then, the [Scheduler] calculates the necessary order in which to insert any [dependencies](#Scheduler_Actions) before each point in the raw schedule.
 Finally, the scheduler performs the corresponding [Define], [Filter] and [Fill] calls following the calculated graph.

+Note that due to the lazy nature of RDataFrame Define calls, all variables are scheduled at the very start of the graph.
+Anything that depends on a variable then acquires all of that variable's dependencies.
+This ensures no variable is evaluated on an event where it is not valid.

 @section Scheduler_Concepts Scheduler Concepts
 @subsection Scheduler_Actions Actions and dependencies